dalgwen/openhab-addons/bundles/org.openhab.binding.signal/README.md

 # Signal Binding

 This binding connects to the Signal network and allows openHAB to send and receive messages through it.
 It relies on the [signal-cli](https://github.com/AsamK/signal-cli) project.
-By default, it will manage the download and installation of signal-cli automatically.
+By default, it will manage the download and installation of signal-cli automatically (a custom graalVM native build).
-It is also possible to use a pre-installed signal-cli binary.
+It is also possible to use a pre-installed signal-cli binary (local or remote).

-This binding relies on a binary library compiled for specific architecture.
+This binding also relies on a binary library compiled for specific architecture.
 These architectures are theoretically supported:

 * amd64 for Windows
 * amd64 for Linux
+* arm64 for Linux
+* aarch64 for OSX

+These architectures **WAS** supported, but **NOT ANYMORE** (openHAB support dropped, or I didn't find a way to build them on Github runners):
 * amd64 for Linux (musl linked lib for distrib like alpine) - use the env variable `org.osgi.framework.os.libc=musl` to select this version
+* amd64 for OSX
 * arm for Linux
-* aarch64/arm64 for Linux
-* aarch64 for OSX
-* amd64 for OSX

 ## Supported Things